go-task/task/README.md

 #### Dynamic variables

 The below syntax (`sh:` prop in a variable) is considered a dynamic variable.
 The value will be treated as a command and the output assigned.
+If there is one or more trailing newlines, the last newline will be trimmed.

 ```yml
 build: